davidmalcolm/texi2rst/output/using-precompiled-headers.rst

-  * Any macros defined before the precompiled header is included must either be defined in the same way as when the precompiled header was generated, or must not affect the precompiled header, which usually means that they dont appear in the precompiled header at all.
+  * Any macros defined before the precompiled header is included must either be defined in the same way as when the precompiled header was generated, or must not affect the precompiled header, which usually means that they don't appear in the precompiled header at all.

   The :option:`-D` option is one way to define a macro before a precompiled header is included; using a ``#define`` can also do it.